andreafalzetti/andreafalzetti.github.io/_posts/2016-03-22-how-to-create-a-simple-slack-bot-in-nodejs.markdown

 ----------

-## Step X: Send the events to Slack
+## Step 8: Send the events to Slack

 Our team is located in different timezones, so the message will be localized in 3 different times.
 You can change this in `var timezones`;